The Teichm\"uller and Riemann Moduli Stacks: Connectedness properties of and the graph of -homotopy.

 For further use, we let

 denote the map given by the action of the mapping class group onto a fixed component $\mathcal I_0$.

 \begin{remark} For surfaces, the number of connected components of $\mathcal M(X)$, that is the number of connected components of $\mathcal I$ up to the action of the mapping class group, is finite as soon as it contains a projective manifold \cite{FM}.
 However, it may be more than one, see \cite{Cat2}.
-In dimension $3$, there are examples of manifolds with $\mathcal M(X)$ having an infinite number of connected components, as $\mathbb S^1\times\mathbb S^{4n-1}$ for $n>1$, see \cite{Morita}, or the product of a K3 surface with $\mathbb S^2$, see \cite{LeBrun}. \\ However, we do not know of any example with an infinite number of connected components of $\mathcal M(X)$ and thus of $\mathcal I$ {\it inside a single connected component of $\mathcal E$} (in the above examples, each connected component of $\mathcal E$ contains a single connected component of $\mathcal I$).
-In particular, it would be interesting to find: \begin{problem} Find a $C^\infty$ compact manifold $X$ with $\mathcal E(X)$ connected and $\mathcal I(X)$ having an infinite number of connected components. \end{problem}
+In dimension $3$, there are examples of manifolds with $\mathcal M(X)$, henceforth $\I$ having infinitely many connected components, as $\mathbb S^1\times\mathbb S^{4n-1}$ for $n>1$, see \cite{Morita}, or the product of a K3 surface with $\mathbb S^2$, see \cite{LeBrun}. \\ In the above examples, we note that $\mathcal E$ also has infinitely many connected components.
+Indeed each connected component of $\mathcal E$ contains exactly one connected component of $\mathcal I$.
+This leads to the following problem: \begin{problem} Find a $C^\infty$ compact manifold $X$ with $\mathcal E$ connected and $\mathcal I$ having an infinite number of connected components. \end{problem}

 Probably, $\mathbb S^1\times\mathbb S^{4n-3}$ for $n>1$ give such an example.
 In particular, it is proven in \cite{Morita} that $\mathcal E$ has a single connected component.
 And the structures of \cite{BVdV} should give the countably many connected components of $\mathcal I$.
-Since they have pairwise not biholomorphic universal covers, this should give the countably many connected components of $\mathcal M(X)$.
+Since they have pairwise not biholomorphic universal covers, this should give the countably many connected components of $\I$ and even of $\mathcal M(X)$.
 But proving this is the case seems to be out of reach for the moment.
 Observe that the first step in showing this result would be to establish that any deformation {\it in the large} of a Hopf manifold is a Hopf manifold, which is still an open problem as far as we know. \\ The case of surfaces is somewhat different, see Remark \ref{CC2}. \end{remark}

 Recall that Kodaira and Spencer defined in \cite{K-S1} the notion of {\it $c$-homotopy}.
 Taking into account Kuranishi's Theorem, it turns out that we may equivalently define it by saying that $J_1\in\mathcal I$ and $J_2\in\mathcal I$ are $c$-homotopic if there exists a smooth path in $\mathcal I$ joining them.
 That is if they belong to the same connected component $\mathcal I_0$.
 Similarly, we define